 This program is a diagnostic medical radiography program leading to an A.S.
 Degree and eligibility to take the American Registry of Radiologic Technology Registry Exam (ARRT) for an R.T. license.

 The Associate in Science (A.S.)
-Degree Radiologic Technology program is twenty-five months in length.
+Degree Radiologic Technology program is a minimum of twenty-five months in length.
 The program consists of four regular semesters, two eight week summer sessions, and one eight week post session.

 The clinical (hospital) training portion of the program parallels the academic courses.
 Satisfactory completion of degree and certificate requirements qualifies students for State and National Certification examinations.

-Note: Radiologic Technology Program Courses must be taken in sequence, and each course must be completed with a minimum grade of "C".
+ALL Radiologic Technology Program Courses must be taken in sequence, and each course must be completed with a minimum grade of "C" (75%).
 Applicants with prior training or experience in Radiologic Technology may petition for credit by examination for RT-A, RT#111, RT#106, and RT#107.
 Each applicant will be evaluated on an individual basis.